 Our diets are generally low in omega-3s in the Western world, and our bodies cannot synthesise these fats from other foods, such as carbohydrates and proteins, meaning they are essential in your diet.
 You can also get omega-3 fats from plant-based sources, such as walnuts, rapeseed oil and hemp.
 However, these are in their short-chain form which is harder for our bodies to convert, compared to the fats from oily fish.

-Protein at Breakfast On a busy day (read: every day)
+On a busy day (read: every day)

 Think: Eggs, yoghurt, nuts, seeds, meats, fish, tofu, beans and legumes